Shooting festival

-At a Schützenfest, contestants compete based on their shooting abilities, for example, by shooting at a wooden representation of an eagle.
-The competition's winner becomes the Schützenkönig ("king of marksmen") until the following year's competition.
+At a shooting festival, contestants compete in various target shooting competitions, such as shooting at a wooden eagle.
+The competition's winner becomes the "king of marksmen" (Schützenkönig in German and Schutterskoning in Dutch) until the following year's competition.

-The commercially-organized Hanover Schützenfest, Germany, is the largest marksmen's funfair in the world with more than 7,000 marksmen, 250 rides and inns, five large beer tents, and the "Marksmen's Parade".
+The commercially-organized Hanover Schützenfest in Germany is the largest marksmen's funfair in the world with more than 7,000 marksmen, 250 rides and inns, five large beer tents, and the "Marksmen's Parade".
 The parade, with more than 10,000 participants from Germany and all over the world and more than 100 bands, is 12 km long.
 It is the longest parade in the world.
 The landmark of the funfair is one of the highest transportable big wheels (US = Ferris wheels) in the world.
 It is 60 m high and offers seating for 420 people in 42 cabins.

-History
+History in Germany

 Schützenvereine (associations of marksmen) und Schützenfeste (their festivals) belong to communal life in the Germanic regions of Europe.
 Their tradition dates back for centuries and has continued to the present day.

 The word Schütze means marksman and protector, as contained in "to shield", e.g., a Schutzmann is a German policeman.
 The pride of strong-armed self-defense underlies the popularity of Schützenvereine comparable to the popularity of volunteer fire brigades, particularly in smaller towns or villages.

 The main event of a Schützenfest is the shooting competition to determine the marksmen's king (Schützenkönig) of the following year.
 The traditional trophy for the winner is an Ehrenscheibe or Königsscheibe, a painted target disk.
 In rural districts, one finds gables of houses decorated with them.